2017 J.G. Taylor Spink Award Winner Claire Smith

 It takes a toll.
-And I watched my fellow female reporters day after day, year after year, decade after decade, wave after wave, just standing up again if they were knocked down and saying, “I love what I’m doing so I’m going through that door again and I’m going to keep going through that door because nobody is going to stop me from doing what I love.”
+I watched female reporters day after day, just standing up again if they were knocked down and saying, “I love what I’m doing so I’m going through that door again and I’m going to keep going through that door because nobody is going to stop me from doing what I love.”

 HALL OF FAME:

 What were your thoughts when you heard the news of the Spink Award honor?